Types, values and operations

 /moneymoneydecimalRational division

-round ofmoneymoneyRound to nearest cent
+round ofmoneymoneyRound to nearest unit

 Dates